These are the degree requirements for students in the AAMW program.

 Eight course units

-Successful passing of an exam in one modern language
+Successful passing of an exam in one modern language (or equivalent certification)

 Exam in one ancient language, or the successful completion of three courses in that language